seetharamn/customer-rewards/README.md

 ## Building the Project
 Clone the project and use maven to build the server.
-- $ mvn -f <pathtoPomFile> clean install
+- $ mvn -f "pathtoPomFile" clean install
-	Where <pathtoPomFile>  is the path to the POM file.
+   Where "pathtoPomFile"  is the path to the POM file.
    It generates the Jar file which is located in the folder target/rewards-0.0.1-SNAPSHOT.jar

 ## Launch the Application
 Execute the following command to launch the application